slash4-de/openstack/source/day4.rst

 		Bare Metal - It is not a traditional hypervisor, rather its a driver that provisions physical hardware through pluggable sub-drivers
 		(e.g, PXE for image deployment, and IPMI for power management).
 OpenStack Networking (neutron) : 	provides networking service to other OpenStack components.
 This includes, VLANs , ip address information and routing etc.
- It also provides virtual networking for Compute which allows users to create their own networks and then link them to the instances.
+It provides virtual networking for Compute which allows users to create their own networks and then link them to the instances.

 OpenStack Image service (glance) :        provides services including discovering, registering, and retrieving virtual machine images.
 It provides a RESTful API for querying of VM image metadata as well as retrieval of the actual image.